microsoft/pxt-arcade/docs/test/skillmap/sparks/sparks1.md

 - :binoculars: Take a look at the game window to see your project!

-You should see sparks ignite your kindling each time you click the (A) button.
+You should see sparks ignite your kindling each time you click the (B) button.
 You should also get a point with each click.